ManticoreGamesInc/platform-documentation/src/references/audio.md

 #### Falloff

 Radius of the falloff distance.
-If the distance from the sounds's origin is greater than the sound's radium, the sound will gradually diminish over the falloff distance.
+If the distance from the sounds's origin is greater than the sound's radius, the sound will gradually diminish over the falloff distance.
 The max range a sound can be heard at is **Radius** + **Falloff**.

 When visual gizmos are toggled on (by pressing ++V++ in the editor) Radius and Falloff values can be seen in the editor to help creators have a better visual understanding of how their sounds are heard in their games.